AnyDSL/half/README.txt

 -------------

 Here follow some general words about the usage of the library and its implementation.
-For a complete documentation of its iterface look at the corresponding website http://half.sourceforge.net.
+For a complete documentation of its interface look at the corresponding website http://half.sourceforge.net.
 You may also generate the complete developer documentation from the library's only include file's doxygen comments, but this is more relevant to developers rather than mere users (for